×

-If you’ve chosen to study Brazilian Portuguese, the list of rules you’ll need to learn is slightly different from its European version.
+If you’ve chosen to study Brazilian Portuguese, be aware that it’s slightly different from its European version.

-However, learning Brazilian Portuguese grammar doesn’t have to be intimidating!
+But learning Brazilian Portuguese grammar doesn’t have to be intimidating.

 1. Understand Brazilian Personal Pronouns